Jira tracker · Side-by-side review

 Does Planim Time have budgets and billable rates like Everhour?

-No. Planim Time focuses on accurate time tracking and worklog sync to Jira; it does not handle budgets, billable rates, or invoicing.
+No. Planim Time focuses on accurate time tracking and worklog sync to Jira.
+It doesn't handle budgets, billable rates, or invoicing.
 If your workflow requires forecasting spend per project or generating invoices for clients, Everhour is the better tool.
-If you just need to log hours and sync them to Jira, Planim Time covers that without the additional complexity — and without asking every engineer to learn a second UI.
+If you just need to log hours and sync them to Jira, Planim Time covers that without the additional complexity, and without asking every engineer to learn a second UI.

 Can I use Planim Time's free tier indefinitely, like Everhour's free plan?